Evercoder/uiuiui/components/Surface/README.md

 # Surface

-`Surface` is a low-level component which provides the user interaction for other components, such as [Sliders](../Slider/README.md) and [Pads](../Pad/README.md).
+Surfaces are low-level components which provide the user interaction for other components, such as [Sliders](../Slider/README.md) and [Pads](../Pad/README.md).
 The [storybook for `Surface`](https://danburzo.github.io/uiuiui/storybook-static/?selectedKind=Surface) contains some examples.

 ## How it's built